Peptic Ulcer Disease

 Investigations

-In older patients, those with red flag symptoms, or those with ongoing symptoms despite empirical treatment, an OGD is required.
+In patients with red flag symptoms or those with ongoing symptoms despite empirical treatment, an upper GI endoscopy (OGD) is required.

-At endoscopy, any peptic ulceration seen (Fig. 2) can be biopsied, which will be sent for histology (if looks suspicious for malignancy) and for rapid urease test (the CLO test, giving an rapid result for determining presence of H. pylori).
+At endoscopy, any peptic ulceration seen (Fig. 3) can be biopsied, which will be sent for histology (if looks suspicious for malignancy) and for rapid urease test (CLO test) to determine the presence of H. pylori.
+A repeat endoscopy should be performed towards the end of PPI therapy to check for its resolution.

 Fig 2 - Features of peptic ulcers on endoscopy (A) peptic ulcer located in the gastric antrum (B) haemorrhaging gastric ulcer